dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 ![](images/013_Introduction_The-Clear-UI_Common_Buttons_Settings.png)

 Click on a button to select it.
-Then you can toggle button visibility by clicking on Show/Hide or by clicking on the tick space to the the left of the button icon.
+Then you can toggle button visibility by clicking on Show/Hide or by clicking on the tick space to the left of the button icon.
 You can change the button position using Move up and Move Down.

 Many of the buttons have been assigned hotkeys, so you can use those to replace the button actions.